dcnoren/Domoticz-Home-UI/README.md

 2.0 ACTIONS
 ===

 If you wish to have if/then type functionality, the PHP script "ajax/connector.php" is the script that handles all functionality.
 You must call it via Domoticz by entering on/off actions for various devices.
-Currently, you must have PIR or other motion sensors for this to work, and/or doors.
+Currently, you must have PIR (or other motion sensors) and/or doors with reed switches for this to work.

 2.1 Create a dummy switch in Domoticz for a motion decay.
 Set the off delay to 60 seconds.
 Set the On action to http://URL/ajax/connector.php?idx=[ID-of-dummy-switch]&action=on and the off action to http://URL/ajax/connector.php?idx=[ID-of-dummy-switch]&action=off - for example, http://example.com/home-automation/ajax/connector.php?idx=24&action=on.